 Opa!
 It’s all Greek at the St. John’s Greek Festival.
 Held in late September this festival does not disappoint when it comes to authentic Greek cuisine, beer, wine, and music!
 Oh and let’s not forget the delicious desserts!

 The Atalaya Arts & Crafts Festival has been going strong for over 40 years.
-This festival takes place at Huntington Beach State Park in late September.
+This festival takes place at Huntington Beach State Park in early fall.
 Check out over 100 fine arts and crafts vendors, food vendors, and more!

 Who doesn’t love a fall festival?
 The Aynor Harvest Hoe-Down Festival is a myriad of music and entertainment, pageants, craft vendors, and delicious eats!
 This festival typically takes place in mid-September.